Effective: January 1, 2019

 SECTION 4 – INVENTORY QUALITY; FRAUD

 PubMatic tests the quality of advertising impressions from Publisher Properties served through the PubMatic Services.
-Publisher shall provide PubMatic with complete transparency with respect to the domain for each such Publisher Property at all times during the Term, and shall comply, and reasonably assist upon request, with the Inventory Quality controls and procedures (including whitelisting and blacklisting) that PubMatic may institute.
+Publisher shall provide PubMatic with complete transparency with respect to the domain for each such Publisher Property at all times during the Term, and shall comply with, and, upon request, engage PubMatic to use commercially reasonable efforts to assist with, the Inventory Quality controls and procedures (including whitelisting and blacklisting) that PubMatic may institute from time to time regarding inventory quality.

 4.2 INVENTORY QUALITY RISKS